History of Jerry West in Timeline

 1960: Olympic Gold Medal with Oscar Robertson

-In 1960, Jerry West co-captained the U.S. men's basketball team with Oscar Robertson, winning the gold medal at the Summer Olympics.
+In 1960, Jerry West and Oscar Robertson co-captained the U.S. men's basketball team that won the gold medal at the Summer Olympics.

-In 1960, Jerry West was drafted with the second overall pick by the Minneapolis Lakers, marking his entry into the NBA.
-He became the first draft pick of the relocated franchise, which moved to Los Angeles.
+In 1960, Jerry West was drafted by the Minneapolis Lakers with the second overall pick and became the first draft pick of the relocated franchise in Los Angeles.

 In 1960, Jerry West was elected to the Basketball Hall of Fame as a member of the U.S. Olympic team.

-In the 1963–64 NBA season, Jerry West became the Lakers' scoring leader for the first time, averaging 28.7 points per game.
+In 1963, Jerry West became the Lakers' scoring leader for the first time, surpassing Elgin Baylor.

 1964: West Averaged Career-High Points